cisco00/Digit_recognition_model/README.md

 # Digit_recognition_model
 A tensorflow model that was build on fastAPI framework to predict a hand written digits or hand-written numbers.
+For instance if you download an image with a particular digit or if the image is blurring and you want to confirm if it is handwritten or it is just a typed figure from a keyboard you can use the predictor to confirm.

-Imported Libraries for Building the Model
+IMPORTED LIBRARIES FOR BUILDING MODEL
 1. numpy
 2. tensorflow
 3. keras
 4. matplotlib
 5. imageio

-requirements for heroku deployment
+REQUIREMENT FOR HEROKU DEPLOYMENT
 1. fastai
 2. tensorflow-cpu==2.5.0
 3. uvicorn